readux/readux.github.io/docs/extending.md

   [store]
   (get @store :is-great? false))
 ```

+The ability for a store to use middleware functions is actually implemented as
+a store enhancer, see `apply-mw` in [readux store.cljs](https://github.com/readux/readux/blob/master/src/cljs/readux/store.cljs).

 ### Using Store Enhancers
 The store function accepts an additional argument, allowing you to specify an enhancer function.